appsmithorg/appsmith-docs/website/docs/workflows/how-to-guides/set-up-automatic-processing.md

     }
     ```

-4. Trigger the workflow to automatically process requests.
-You can do this in two ways:
+4. Trigger the workflow to process requests automatically.
+You can do this in one of the following ways:
     * **Within an Appsmith app:** Create a workflow query with **Trigger Workflow** as the request type.
 Pass in the parameters for processing, and link it to the triggering action.
 Learn more in [Trigger Workflow from Appsmith App](/workflows/how-to-guides/trigger-workflow-from-appsmith-app).
     * **From an external system:** Configure the webhook trigger in the workflow, Call the webhook through a POST request and pass the required parameters in the request body.
 Learn more in [Trigger Workflow using Postman](/workflows/tutorials/create-workflow#send-email-using-postman).